HamzahFayad/netflix-insights/README.md

 What countries have the most R rated movies / TV shows? (x)

-Who are the most frequent actors or directors on Netflix?
+Who are the most frequent actors or directors on Netflix? (x)

 How have genre preferences changed over the years?

-Are there any regional trends in the types of movies or shows available?

 What percentage of Netflix content is produced in the US vs. other countries?